Syllabus

 Each assignment will permit you to resubmit your homework multiple times for full credit– which means you can see how you did, and then make changes and resubmit.

 After you are out of full-credit attempts, you may make one more attempt for 50% credit.
-However: if you bring your code to a TA to review before submitting this attempt, you will get full credit for it.
+However: if you bring your code to a TA or professor to review before submitting this attempt, you will get full credit for it.

 Conduct